moff/angular2-ladda/CONTRIBUTING.md

 ## Publishing

-After building Ladda, run `npm publish` from the dist/ladda folder.
+After building Ladda, run `npm publish` from the dist/ladda folder (NOT from projects/ladda).